Let's take a little quiz:

 The answer to all these questions is los Estados Unidos de México!
 The stupendously scenic and intriguing country of Mexico!

-TO SEE A GREAT VIDEO OF MEXICO SET TO A TOE-TAPPING SONG CLICK HERE
+TO SEE A GREAT VIDEO OF MEXICO SET TO A TOE-TAPPING SONG CLICK HERE or on the video below.

 Please put aside your qualms about kidnapping and drug cartels.
 Let me personally assure you that Mexico is a fantastic country to visit and, if you use common sense, it is very unlikely that you will run into trouble.